andrewsinnovations/apialize/README.md

 //          PATCH /items/abc-123 will update WHERE external_id = 'abc-123'
 //          DELETE /items/abc-123 will delete WHERE external_id = 'abc-123'
 ```

+For related model filtering and ordering, see the `relation_id_mapping` option documented in the filtering sections below.

 Pagination & ordering precedence (within `list()`):